THE ARRIVAL OF WISDOM

 THE MOVIE THEATER OF LIFE

-In helping to explain the nature of the Self, Ramana Maharishi would give the analogy of a movie screen.
-The pictures on the screen are constantly changing, but the screen is unaffected.
-The audience becomes engrossed in the movie, but only sees the screen if the lights are turned on.
+To help us understand the nature of the Self, Ramana Maharishi often employed the analogy of a movie screen.
+The pictures projected onto the screen are in constant motion and transformation, yet the screen itself remains completely unaffected by these changes.
+Similarly, the audience becomes fully engrossed in the narrative of the movie, often forgetting the underlying screen, which only becomes visible when the lights in the theater are turned on.

-In this analogy the screen represents the Self, our true essential nature, and the pictures on the screen represent the changing drama of our lives.
-Through it all, the Self remains unchanged and unaffected.
+In this insightful analogy, the screen represents the Self, our true and essential nature, while the ever-changing pictures on the screen symbolize the dynamic drama of our lives, with its joys, sorrows, and myriad experiences.
+Through all the fluctuations of life’s events, the Self remains a constant, untouched and unaffected by the unfolding story.

-In the Mandukya Upanishad there is a passage that speaks of two birds perched on the same tree.
-One eats the fruit of the tree while the other simply looks on.
-The first bird represents our participation in the relative world and our enjoyment of sense gratification, while the second bird represents our witnessing consciousness, the eternal Self.
+The Mandukya Upanishad offers another powerful metaphor, speaking of two birds perched on the same tree.
+One bird actively eats the fruit of the tree, representing our participation in the relative world and our engagement with sense gratification, while the other bird simply looks on, passively observing.
+This second bird symbolizes our witnessing consciousness, the eternal Self that remains detached from the experiences of the body and mind.

-We are both the changing body and mind, and the unchanging Self.
-However, from a Vedantic point of view this relative world and our experience therein is no more than a dream.
-The Bhagavad Gita states in Chapter 2, verse 16: “The unreal is transitory; the real never ceases to be.”
+In essence, we are both the constantly changing body and mind, subject to the fluctuations of the world, and the unchanging Self, the silent witness of all that transpires.
+However, from the perspective of Vedanta, this relative world and our experiences within it are ultimately considered to be akin to a dream, a transient projection upon the screen of consciousness.
+The Bhagavad Gita affirms this in Chapter 2, verse 16, stating: “The unreal is transitory; the real never ceases to be.”

-Our whole life, which includes our body and thinking mind, constitute a bunch of fleeting moments that are strung together like the individual frames of a movie reel.
-These moments are not who we are.
-We are the consciousness that is observing our life, from beginning to end and beyond.
+Our entire life, encompassing our physical body and our ever-active thinking mind, can be understood as a collection of fleeting moments, strung together in succession like the individual frames of a movie reel.
+These transient moments, however compelling they may seem, are not who we truly are.
+Our true identity lies in the underlying consciousness, the silent observer that witnesses our life unfold from its beginning to its end and even beyond the limitations of our physical existence.

 Impermanence, Our True Nature